GuzhengAlive/hugo-cms/README.md

-# As you'll see below this is a HUGO CMS running on Netlify.
-Unfortunately NEtlify Dev does not work on my local machine, meaning all of my deploys go to the live site.
-Horrific, I know.
-Until I get that fixed though, enjoy a never-ending procession of inane changes and rollbacks that really should be reversions but aren't.

-On with the show:

 # Hugo template for Netlify CMS with Netlify Identity

 This is a small business template built with [Victor Hugo](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://github.com/netlify/netlify-cms), designed and developed by [Darin Dimitroff](http://www.darindimitroff.com/), [spacefarm.digital](https://www.spacefarm.digital).